2445267945/CodeFix/README_EN.md

 ## Human-in-the-loop

-CodeFix separates Tool execution permission from the Agent's local decision-making and lets the Java Control Plane participate in centralized runtime control.
+Cando separates Tool execution permission from the Agent's local decision-making and lets the Java Control Plane participate in centralized runtime control.

 ```text
 Tool Call